wmayner/pyphi/docs/examples/2014paper.rst

     >>> subsystem = pyphi.Subsystem(network, state, range(network.size))
     >>> A, B, C, D = subsystem.node_indices

-Since the connections are noisy, we see that :math:`A = 1` is unselective; all past states are equally likely:
+Since the connections are noisy, we see that |A = 1| is unselective; all past states are equally likely:

     >>> subsystem.cause_repertoire((A,), (B, C, D))